 I took the decision to quit, stop and filter what I had experienced and learned during my journeys through the clubs and festivals.
 What I was actually looking for was love, connection, joy, great trips and purification through rave.

 I went on going to clubs, totally conscious and clear and gave my best to feel comfortable on the sweet side.
 I was in another state of presence, looking for the same in a different way.

 I like the idea of the saying, that the good spirits leave your body when you poison it, and therefore the “other” ones take control.
 People prefering consuming instead of being nice.
 Some half or completely fainted, in toilets and dancefloors, dazing or drowning themselves, or obviously experiencing total horror trips while their friends do their fun.
 You know what i m talking about and it is hard to not judge at this point.

 I see as well: wet, tight, sticky places are sexy (!), too.
-I still enjoy to see people setting themselves free in dance and party.
-For sure you will find me in the front row again, as i love clubbing.
+I enjoy to see people setting themselves free in dance and party and i know that these experiences can be rated as a form of selftherapy, maybe even selfmedicamentation.
+Anyways, for sure you still find me in the front row.

 It is interesting to watch how a big part of “ celebration and club culture“ is changing characters and continues to support deconstruction of nature and people through consumerism (drugs/alcohol, fashion, trash).
 I had to accept the fact that I myself was part of this: forgetting about the basics of treating nature (including humans, animals, plants, resources…) with respect, to cherish the gift of life, love, health and friendship.